VentGrey/VentGrey/README.md

 ## Unpopular Opinions :persevere:

+Rants about what technology should or should not be.

+> I'd like to say *no hard feelings* but I would be lying.

 * Technology **IS NOT** politics, focus on science and innovation.
 Science calls upon us to solve problems with our intellect and ingenuity.
 * The only obsolete and useless programming languages are the ones you cannot master with your current skill.
 * Those who claim that C and C++ are insecure and super-dangerous are often those who fail to keep up with new standards and are not skilled in those languages.